For ages 14 and above.

 - Outline appropriate nutrition and water requirements for different livestock species

-- Outline the primary health requirements and husbandry practices for the different livestock species
+- Primary health requirements and husbandry practices for the different livestock species

-- Outline strategies for low stress handling methods and handling livestock safely
+- Strategies for low stress handling methods and handling livestock safely

-- Outline strategies to promote natural behaviours in paddock environments
+- Strategies to promote natural behaviours in paddock environments

 Activities will include: